Moduli spaces of semistable modules over Lie algebroids: Introduction

 In this paper we continue the study of relative moduli spaces of semistable modules over Lie algebroids started in \cite{La}.
 The aim is to show three theorems about such moduli spaces.
 The first result says that such moduli spaces exist in a larger and more natural class of schemes than previously claimed.
 Namely, \cite[Theorem 1.1]{La} asserts existence of such moduli spaces for projective families over a base of finite type over a universally Japanese ring.
 Here we relax these assumptions and prove existence of moduli spaces for projective families over any noetherian base (see Theorem \ref{general-moduli}).

 The second result concerns \cite[Theorem 5.2]{La}, whose proof was omitted in \cite{La}.
 Here we prove the following much stronger version of this theorem:

 \begin{Theorem} Let $R$ be a discrete valuation ring with quotient ring $K$ and residue field $k$.
 Let $X\to S=\Spec R$ be a projective morphism and let us fix a relatively ample line bundle on $X/S$.
 Let $L$ be a smooth $\cO_S$-Lie algebroid on $X$ and let $E_1$ and $E_2$ be $L$-modules, which as $\cO_X$-modules are coherent of relative dimension $d$ and flat over $S$.
 Assume that there exists an isomorphism $\varphi: (E_1)_K\to (E_2)_K$ of $L_K$-modules.
-Then we have the following implications: \begin{enumerate} \item If $(E_1)_k$ and $(E_2)_k$ are Gieseker semistable then they are S-equivalent. \item If $(E_1)_k$ and $(E_2)_k$ are Gieseker polystable then they are isomorphic. \item If $(E_1)_k$ is stable and $(E_2)_k$ is Gieseker semistable then $\varphi$ extends to an isomorphism of $L$-modules $E_1\to E_2$. \end{enumerate} \end{Theorem}
+Then we have the following implications: \begin{enumerate} \item If $(E_1)_k$ and $(E_2)_k$ are Gieseker semistable then they are S-equivalent. \item If $(E_1)_k$ and $(E_2)_k$ are Gieseker polystable then they are isomorphic. \item If $(E_1)_k$ is stable and $(E_2)_k$ is Gieseker semistable then the $L$-modules $E_1$ and $E_2$ are isomorphic. \end{enumerate} \end{Theorem}

 This theorem is a strong generalization of Langton's \cite[Theorem, p.~99]{Lt} and it implies separatedness of the moduli space of Gieseker semistable modules over a smooth Lie algebroid.
 Whereas this result follows from the GIT construction of such moduli spaces, we prove a much more general result (see Theorem \ref{slope-Langton2} or below for a simple example) that cannot be obtained in this way.